9takoyakii/tinytest-c/README.txt

     Macro to end a test suite.
 Internally calls ttest_endTestSuite().

 ** void ttest_beginTest(const char *desc, int failAsPassFlag, int skip):
     Begins a test case with a description.
-If failAsPassFlag = 1, a failure will be considered a success (and vice versa).
-If skip = 1, the test will be marked as skipped and the test body will not run.
+If failAsPassFlag = 1, fail will be considered a pass (and vice versa).
+If skip = 1, the test will be marked as skipped and the test will not run (cleanup function also will not run).

 ** void ttest_endTest(void):
     Ends the current test case.